+The Biomedical Computing and Health Informatics (BCHI) Study Section reviews applications that collect, integrate, analyze, and interpret multi-platform clinical and biological data to support clinical decisions, and applications that develop, validate, and use the digital health, informatics technology, and computational methodology in healthcare services.
 The research areas include clinical informatics, clinical research informatics, translational bioinformatics for precision medicine (prediction, diagnosis, and treatment of disease), consumer health informatics, and mobile/wireless health (mHealth) and biosensor technology for clinical use.
 Applications driven by clinical utility with focus on computing and informatics methodology and mHealth technology development are appropriate.
 Applications often involve the development and application of computing and informatics technology to be disseminated to clinicians and patients or translating the newly found knowledge from big data analytics to support clinical decisions.

 The List of Reviewers lists all present, whether permanent or temporary, to provide the full scope of expertise present on that date.
 Lists are posted 30 days before the meeting and are tentative, pending any last minute changes.

 The membership panel is a list of chartered members only.

 - Computing and modeling of multi-source large-scale data that integrates clinical with biological and genomics, software development for clinical use, such as, bioinformatics for disease prediction, diagnosis, and individualized treatment, digital health, public health bio-surveillance system, and management of integrated database related to clinical use.

 - Development, validation, and application of mobile and wireless health (mHealth) and biosensor technology; integration of mobile sensor/device design, software or smartphone App development; and use of sensor data integrated with clinical data for clinical decision support; use of mHealth or telehealth technology in patient monitoring, patient-provider communications, and adherence to treatment.